In the second part of the series, Richard Hoy-Browne looks at the formation of one of the most important movements in wrestling history – Hulkamania.

 Backlund would end up relinquishing his title on Boxing Day 1983 to The Iron Sheik, who fulfilled Backlund’s criteria as he had had a legitimate background in amateur wrestling, most notably a stint as assistant coach to the US Greco Roman Wrestling Olympic team at the 1972 Munich Olympics.
 (Today, people know The Iron Sheik mainly for his erratic appearances on Twitter, airing his controversial views on life.)
 With the title off Backlund (who only lost due to his manager throwing the towel in), the stage was set for Hogan to be launched into the wrestling stratosphere.

-Sergeant Slaughter and Hulk Hogan, pictured in London in 1991 The match that created a promotional monster almost did not have a happy ending, however, at least according to wrestling folklore.
+The match that created a promotional monster almost did not have a happy ending, however, at least according to wrestling folklore.
 The night before Hogan’s biggest match to date in his career, it is alleged that Verne Gagne, whose AWA promotion Hogan had left in a storm of controversy, had called The Iron Sheik and offered him $100,000 to break Hogan’s leg in the ring.
 Sheik refused and the match was on.
 Stories like these are always best taken with a lorry’s worth of salt (particularly if Hogan is telling them), but there was truth in the fact that Gagne was scorned and wanted revenge on Hogan, who was set for superstardom.

 Less than three weeks after winning the title, Sheik defended against Hogan, who was subbing for the ‘injured’ Backlund.
 It is an incredible spectacle to watch even to this day, as the Madison Square Garden crowd sensed that there was something historic about to happen and were unrelenting in their thunderous support for Hogan.
 Hogan would become the first wrestler to break the dreaded ‘Camel Clutch’ submission move (which would set the scene for a lifetime of Hogan defying finishing manoeuvres), and, with the clutch broken, Hogan would drop his patented leg drop to claim his first WWF Championship.
 Gorilla Monsoon on commentary exclaimed, “Hulkamania is here!”
 A pop culture phenomenon was born.